-Inflation Rate in Portugal is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Portugal to stand at 1.20 in 12 months time.
-In the long-term, the Portugal Inflation Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Inflation Rate in Portugal is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.